Optimal trace-distance bounds for free-fermionic states: Testing and improved tomography: Discussion and open questions

-There are several interesting open questions related to the topics discussed in this work.
-For example, it would be intriguing to explore testing and tomography of states with a small Gaussian extent~\cite{dias2023classical,cudby2023Gaussian,reardonsmith2024improved}, which are states that can be written as a superposition of a few free-fermionic states.
-Furthermore, we question whether our mixed-state tomography algorithm can still be reliably applied if the unknown state is promised to be a constant close in trace distance to the set of free-fermionic states, as opposed to the $O(1/n)$-closeness we currently show.
+Furthermore, an intriguing open question is whether our mixed-state tomography algorithm can still be reliably applied if the unknown state is promised to be close in trace distance to the set of free-fermionic states by a constant factor, rather than the $O(1/n)$-closeness we currently assume.
+It would be valuable to explore whether a better algorithm can be designed that enjoys this more desirable feature.

+Moreover, it would be intriguing to explore testing and tomography of states with a small Gaussian extent~\cite{dias2023classical,cudby2023Gaussian,reardonsmith2024improved}, which are states that can be written as a superposition of a few free-fermionic states.

-\textit{Acknowledgments.} We thank Frederik Von Ende for help in proving theorem \ref{th:mixedtracedistance}, as well as Francesco Anna Mele, Ludovico Lami, Alexander Nietner for useful discussions.
-This work has been supported by the BMBF (FermiQP, MuniQCAtoms, DAQC), the ERC (DebuQC) and the DFG (CRC 183).
+\textit{Acknowledgments.} We thank Frederik Von Ende for help in proving theorem \ref{th:mixedtracedistance}, as well as Francesco Anna Mele, Ludovico Lami, Alexander Nietner, Filippo Girardi for useful discussions.
+This work has been supported by the BMWK (EniQmA), the BMBF (FermiQP, MuniQCAtoms, DAQC), the ERC (DebuQC) and the DFG (CRC 183).
 A.A.M.\ also acknowledges support by Laboratory Directed Research and Development (LDRD) program of Los Alamos National Laboratory (LANL) under project number 20230049DR and by the U.S.\ Department Of Energy through a quantum computing program sponsored by the LANL Information Science \& Technology Institute.

 \resumetoc \onecolumngrid

 {S\arabic{equation}} [1]{[S#1]}